-If you are a Flourish Business customer, you can have your own company branding applied to your account, so that all the visualizations your users create will pick up your company colors, font, and logo by default.
+If you are a Flourish Business or Enterprise customer, you can have your own company branding applied to your account, so that all the visualizations your users create will pick up your company colors, font, and logo by default.

 Company themes make it far more efficient for your users in the same company account to create their projects and keep consistent styling across all visualizations.

 In the story below, use the navigation to explore some examples of our customers' visualizations that have their company branding applied to them.

 - A logo in the header and/or footer of your visualizations